Time-Optimal and Energy-Efficient Deterministic Consensus: Binary Consensus

-We now give a high-level overview of our algorithm; see Algorithm~\ref{alg:binary} for the detailed pseudo code: During initialization, we use procedure JoinCommittees (see Algorithm~\ref{alg:joincommittees}) to fix $f$ different static committees $C_1,\ldots,C_f$, each of size $\lceil\sqrt{n}\rceil$ in such a way that, if a player $p$ belongs to a committee $C_i$, then he does not belong to committees $C_{i+1},\dots,C_{i+\lceil\sqrt{n}\rceil +1}$; here we define $C_j=\emptyset$, for all $j>f$, to simplify the notation.
-A crucial property of being a member of committee $C_i$ is that every $p \in C_i$ will wake up (at least) in round $i$, and thus we say that round $i$ is the \emph{awake round of committee $C_i$}.
-Each player has a local variable $Y$ that is initialized with the input bit, in which we store the player's current decision estimate.
-Since our algorithm restricts itself to sending messages with bit value $1$, called \emph{$1$-valued message}, we only ever update $Y$ by setting $Y \gets 1$ if it was $0$ before receiving such a message.
+During initialization, we use Procedure \JoinCom\ (see Algorithm \ref{alg:joincommittees}) to fix $f$ different static committees $C_1,\ldots,C_f$.
+Let $n' =\floor{\sqrt{n}}^2$ be the largest square number smaller or equal to $n$ and let $h = \min \{n'-\sqrt{n'}+1, f\}$.
+The size of committees depends on the relation between $f$ and $n'$.
+Specifically, we divide the committees into two parts: $C_1, \ldots, C_{h-1}$, where each committee is of size $\sqrt{n'}$, and $C_h, \ldots, C_f$, where each committee is of size $f+1$.
+Note that if $f\leq n'-\sqrt{n'}+1$, then $h=f$ and $C_{h-1} = C_{f-1}$ (in other words, all the committees except for $C_f$ are of size $\sqrt{n'}$).
+If $f>n'-\sqrt{n'}+1$, then there could be more than one committee of size $f+1$.
+To simplify the notation, we also define $C_{f+1} = P$.
+A crucial property of being a member of committee $C_r$ is that every $p \in C_r$ will wake up (at least) in round $r$, and thus we say that round $r$ is the \emph{awake round of committee $C_r$}.
+Each player has two local variables $Y, Z$ that are initialized with 0, in which we store the player's current decision estimate (each variable is used in exactly one of two parts in the algorithm explained later).
+Since our algorithm restricts itself to sending messages with bit value $1$, called \emph{$1$-valued message}, we only ever update $Y$ and $Z$ by setting $Y\gets 1$ or $Z\gets 1$, if they were $0$ before receiving such a message.